 Even though these are simple actions to make most of the time, executing them in the correct order is the key to victory.
 So, in the beginning, the game might feel a bit slow, but it escalates very fast, especially for the Huns, the red player.
 We advise new players to exclude the Huns for their first 3 to 4 games because they develop much faster than the other tribes.
 For example, they can pick a scenario where the Huns are not present or give the Huns to the “weakest” player.
 However, in discussion with the designer, Christophe Lebrun, we were informed that this issue would be resolved when the game is published so players can enjoy the Huns right from the get-go.

-The most interesting mechanic that this game has to offer is somewhat of a push-your-luck mechanic, but instead of drawing cards or tiles, your luck depends on the whims of the other players.
+The most interesting mechanic that Barbarian Kingdoms has to offer is somewhat of a push-your-luck mechanic, but instead of drawing cards or tiles, your luck depends on the whims of the other players.
 What we mean by that is when you are taking the Assault or the Claim actions, other players adjacent to the active territory can challenge you, triggering a battle immediately before the action is complete.

 We first need to explain how battles work so you can understand why this is so intense and thrilling.
 During a battle, the opposing players can move their troops which are adjacent to the contested territory: